NU-CUCIS/ph5concat/README.md

     H5Dwrite.
 In this case, users may encounter out-of-memory errors.
   + I/O strategies: two I/O strategies (1 and 2) are currently supported.
 Both
     strategies share the same method for reading and writing the 1D datasets.
-    At first, input files are assigned disjointly and evenly among all processes and each process reads 1D datasets only from the assigned files.
-    Once 1D datasets are read, they are written to the output files using collective I/O. The difference between staretgies 1 and 2 are for reading and writing the 2D datasets.
-For strategy 1, each process reads only the assigned file (i.e. no shared-file reads) and then all processes collectively write to the output file.
-For strategy 2, all 2D datasets are read by all processes collectively (i.e. shared-file reads) and then all processes collectively write to the output file.
+    For 1D datasets, input files are first assigned disjointly and evenly among all processes.
+Each process reads each 1D dataset entirely from the assigned files and writes it to the output files using collective I/O. The difference between staretgies 1 and 2 are for the 2D datasets.
+In strategy 1, all processes open all input files collectively using MPI-IO and read all individual 2D datasets collectively (i.e. shared-file reads), followed by all processes collectively writing individual datasets to the output file.
+In this strategy, all reads and writes are collective for each dataset.
+In strategy 2, each process reads datasets only from the disjointly assigned file (i.e. no shared-file reads) and then all processes collectively write each of the datasets to the output file.
+In this strategy, reads are independent but writes are collective.

 ## Sample input and output files
 * There are four sample input files provided in folder `examples`.